adamboerema/polymertutorial/README.md

 	<dom-module id="gifn-feed">
 	</dom-module>

 Now for the fun part.
-Let's initialize the polymer component with the base setup inside a script tag
+Let's initialize the polymer component with the base setup inside a script tag.

 	<dom-module id="gifn-feed">